poeggi/mon-con/README.md

 These tests should allow debugging an internet connection and help identify the cause for spurious connectivity problems.

 Each test can either pass (green) or fail (red).
-Warnings (yellow) if a ping tests RTT is high or if a DNS TTL is 0.
+Warnings in (yellow), e.g. if a ping tests RTT is high or DNS TTL is 0.

 ## PARAMETERS
 ### -BeepOnError &lt;SwitchParameter&gt;
-Give an acoustic feedback (beeping) for every test that failed.
+Switch to enable acoustic feedback (beeping) for every test that failed.
 ```
 Required?                    false
 Position?                    named